whoward/docs/markdown/tutorials/appium.md

 Here is a list of the main desired capabilities that you will be using for your mobile tests:

 - **browserName** (required):
 The mobile web browser that will be automated in the simulator, emulator or device (e.g Mobile Safari, Browser, Chrome, etc).
-If testing a Mobile Native Application or a Mobile Hybrid Application the value for this capability should be an empty string.
+If testing a mobile native application or a mobile hybrid application the value for this capability should be an empty string.

 - **deviceName** (required):
 The name of the simulator, emulator or device that will be used (e.g iPhone Simulator, iPad Simulator, Android Emulator, Samsung Galaxy S4 Emulator, Samsung Galaxy S5 Device, etc.).
-To specify Android phones and tablets read the [Android Emulator Skins](#android- emulator-skins) section.
+To specify Android phones and tablets read the [Android Emulator Skins](#android-emulator-skins) section.

 - **platformName** (required):
 The mobile operating system platform that will be used (e.g iOS or Android).